marieboussard/website/content/_index.md

       title: 'My Research'
       subtitle: ''
       text: |-
-        My research work focuses on quantification of the numerical diffusion appearing when solving systems of conservation laws, with a special interest on equations describing ocean circulation.
+        My research work focuses on the quantification of the numerical entropy loss caused by finite-volume schemes, with a special interest on solving equations describing ocean circulation.
     design:
       columns: '1'
   # - block: collection